stcstores/stcadmin/reference/templates/reference/product_creation.rst

 ____________________
 The bullet points that will appear at the top of the Amazon listing.

+* These are far more prominent than the main description.
+This makes it crucial that these are included.
 * Each bullet point should be about one sentence long.
 * Can repeat key information from the main description.
 * All rules for descriptions also apply to bullet ponts.

 Amazon Search Terms
 ___________________
-Words and phrases that people might use to find the product.
+Key words and phrases that people might use to find the product.

+* A list of keywords and key phrases used by Amazon to match a listing to customer's searches.
 * Can include alternate words and spelling.
-* Search terms must be put here, **not** in the listing title.
+* Search terms must be put here, **not** in the product title.

 Single Product Options